dgn96/signal-driven_flex/README.md

 - heat_flex.m

 ## 2) About this repository
 This repository contains a Linear Program developped in MATLAB for creating signal-driven demand side flexibility for heating profiles.
 Please refer to the file 'guide_LP.pdf' for more specific information.
-In the raw data folder you will find the signal (day ahead market in this example),
+In the raw data folder you will find the signal (day ahead market in this example), the unprocessed data for the non-flexible heat profiles, and the average outside temperature in Switzerland.
+Sources for each data set can be cound in the corresponding folder.

+The file 'data_wrangling.ipynb' reads the raw data for non-flexible demand and processes it.
+In the notebook you will find a breif exploratory procedure for each data set (residential and commercial), as well as a processing unit in which parameter extraction and vector normalization are performed.
+A few figures are depicted to illustrate the quality of the data.
+After processing the data and appending the signal and the temperature values, the notebook stores the processed data under the directory '.\processed_data\data.csv'.

+The file 'heat_flex.m' is a function created in MATLAB which contains the Linear Program.
+The file 'demand-side_flex.m' is a MATLAB script that reads the processed data from the data wrangling notebook, breaks it down in 24 hour day intervals and applies the Linear Program function on 'heat_flex.m'.
+The results of the Linear Program are stored under the directory '.\results\results_LP.csv'.

 ## 3) Software needed to run the content of this repository
 Python 3 and matlab need to be installed in your local disk.
 The MATLAB linear program uses YALMIP as a syntax toolbox and MOSEK as a solver.
 YALMIP is free acces and can be downloaded here https://yalmip.github.io/tutorial/installation/